Domaine A is set in one of the most pristine natural environments in the world.

-The varieties grown include the red grapes of Cabernet Sauvignon, Cabernet Franc, Merlot, Petit Verdot, and Pinot Noir and the white grape Sauvignon Blanc.
+Varieties grown include red grapes Cabernet Sauvignon, Cabernet Franc, Merlot, Petit Verdot and Pinot Noir and the white grape Sauvignon Blanc.

 Peter Althaus personally selects the fruit for harvesting.
-During the cool days of Autumn when the fruit is at the point of optimum ripeness and flavour it is hand-picked and delivered to the winery for immediate processing.
-The wines are made without compromise in the spirit of the finest traditions of European winemaking.
+During the cool days of Autumn when the fruit is at the point of optimum ripeness and flavour it is hand-picked and crafted with minimal intervention.
+The wines are made without compromise in the spirit of the finest traditions of winemaking.

 Once again an enormous amount of work went in over the winter period to prepare for the harvest season and to set up ideal conditions for the 2011 vintage.